Guitar Buyer’s Guides

 Just like their electric counterparts, acoustic guitars come in numerous shapes and sizes.
 They are made of different tone-woods and incorporate various types of hardware.
 The difference is that the sound of an acoustic is completely dependent on the construction style and the wood (or other material) it is made of.
 The Acoustic Guitar Buyer’s Guide goes into great detail describing the reasons that specific guitars sound the way they do.

 Do you enjoy the sound and feel of an acoustic, but also want an instrument that can be plugged in and amplified?
 You’ll definitely want to take a look at our wide selection of Acoustic Electric Guitars.
 Our Acoustic Amplifier Buyer’s Guide highlights amps and PA systems specifically designed for the frequencies of an Acoustic Electric.
 Live musicians should also check out our Singer-Songwriter Buyer’s Guide.
-It doesn’t matter if you’re a seasoned pro or if you’re playing out for first time.
+It doesn’t matter if you’re a seasoned pro or if you’re playing out for the first time.
 You can check off important gig essentials for your performances – including microphones, wireless systems, mixers, monitors, and accessories.

 The term ‘acoustic guitar’ most commonly refers to standard six-string models that use steel or bronze strings.
 Our Nylon Guitar Buyer’s Guide touches on a different family entirely, instruments that date back hundreds and hundreds of years.
 These guitars – often called ‘Classical’ or ‘Flamenco’ – have slightly wider necks and use nylon string packages.
 You also traditionally play finger-style without a pick.
 Possessing a distinctly warm and mellow tone, they are beautiful and unique sounding instruments.
 Be sure to check out this guide to learn about their history and use in modern music.

 It doesn’t matter what musical instrument you play, you can’t just leave it completely exposed to the elements.
 Don’t store it in an unheated garage during the frigid middle of winter, leave it in the back of a boiling hot vehicle, or keep it in a leaky, wet basement.
-When it comes to acoustic guitar you’ll need to keep an extra careful eye on the surrounding temperature and humidity.
+When it comes to the acoustic guitar you’ll need to keep an extra careful eye on the surrounding temperature and humidity.
 This is doubly true for a solid wood model!
 Our Acoustic Guitar Care Guide educates you on proper maintenance and recommends great accessories.
-An extra investment in the right care products will help your instrument continue to look and sound its very best.
+An extra investment in the right care products will help your instrument continue to look and sound it’s very best.